 Brioche has a reputation for being a fussy dough because it undergoes a long mixing process, which includes the slow and gradual addition of softened butter.
 Like other yeasted doughs, it requires additional time for fermentation and proofing.
 Although it's definitely not the easiest bread to make, understanding what to look for each step of the way removes some of the mystery behind making brioche, and the reward of eating it is definitely worth the effort.

 Start by viewing this slideshow to learn step-by-step tips and things to know when making brioche, and then head over here for a great recipe for making it in your own kitchen.
-This recipe is big enough for making two standard loaves (to achieve proper mixing it's important to work in bigger quantities), and you might consider making one regular loaf and one pan of this highly-addictive monkey bread.
+This recipe is big enough for making two standard loaves (to achieve proper mixing it's important to work in bigger quantities), and you might consider making one regular loaf and one pan of this crave-worthy monkey bread.